 Choosing your next pair of shoes comes down to more than just picking out the trendiest option.
 These shoes will be the foundation every step you take, affecting your feet, ankles, back, and more!
 This is why it is vital that you pick the right pair.

-Wearing good shoes can prevent your feet and joints from experiencing pain.
+Wearing good shoes can prevent foot pain and joint pain.
 Other foot conditions you can avoid with good shoes include:

 Typically you should change your shoes every three months or 300 miles.
 If you feel that your shoes are wearing out their support faster, you can change out the inserts as a more cost-effective method.

 When picking your shoes, choose a pair that will not wear down as quickly.
 Choose shoes that:

 If you press on the back of the shoe from top to bottom you will only be able to twist it slightly.

 If your shoe is inflexible or too flexible it can cause problems with your feet or become uncomfortable.

 If your shoes do not have the proper arch support it can cause your arches to hurt or even fall